- 1 Best Air Purifier for Pets

 Pre-filters are relatively cheap to manufacture and cheap to include as a component in an air purifier and as such we believe the exclusion of such a feature demonstrates poor design.
 All of our top picks include pre-filter configurations, some of which are part of the activated carbon filter.

 Pet odors are another issue that we wanted to ensure our top picks addressed.
+As such, a Pet Air Purifier should remove nasty odors in both small and large rooms as well as cleaning the air.
 To do this, some form of an activated carbon filter needed to be a part of the filtration process.
 Activated carbon, or charcoal, filters adsorb odors by trapping molecules inside extremely porous carbon substrate.
 Since our top picks focus solely on the best air purifier for pets, we didn’t weigh our decision based on the quality of the carbon media used, but rather only the inclusion of a carbon filtration step.
 Air purifiers intended for use as smoke eliminators, or volatile organic compound (VOCs) removers require high-grade, activated carbon media to clean an environment more effectively.

-HEPA, or High-Efficiency Particulate Arrestance, filters are a crucial component in any air purification equipment.
-They function as the finest line of defense in the filtration process, filtering out a minimum of 99.97% of particulate matter that is 0.3 microns in diameter (to put that in to perspective, a human – or pet’s – hair is approximately 100 times larger in diameter).
+HEPA Air Filters, or High-Efficiency Particulate Arrestance, filters are a crucial component in any air purification equipment.
+They function as the finest line of defense in the filtration process, filtering out a minimum of 99.97% of particulate matter that is as small as 0.3 microns in diameter (to put that in to perspective, a human – or pet’s – hair is approximately 100 times larger in diameter).
+The best air purifiers will utilize HEPA filters or a filtration system that operates to the same standard, capturing and successfully eliminating 99.97% of particles as small as 0.3 microns.
 Using the aforementioned European Norm as a guideline to classify HEPA quality, we began our analysis by ensuring that air purifiers which made our list met a rating of at least the standard E12 classification.
 Purifiers using HEPA filters exceeding our baseline were rated more highly, with those combining multiple, high-grade purification technologies rated considerably higher.

 Finally, motor quality and machine construction were considered to ensure that each air cleaner had sufficient power to move each manufacturer’s rated volumetric air across filter arrays.
 This is critical to performance because without enough power, air cleaners can’t optimally force flow through filters.
 Our top picks all demonstrate high airflow rates equating to powerful motors capable of pulling air into the machines and through filters as advertised.
 Typically, motor specifications and/or air flow information isn’t something that air purifier companies publish.
 More commonly, coverage area and maybe air changes per hour (ACH) are marketed to demonstrate product effectiveness.
 These numbers are usually reliable indicators of machine power although we’ve found some with grossly inaccurate claims so always do your own homework.